 The Ministry of Children’s Services released three surveys on June 15, 2020 to engage Early Learning and Child Care stakeholders (parents, educators, owners, directors, operators) as part of the Child Care Regulation Review consultations.
-These surveys will close on July 15, 2020, but written submissions can still be sent via email to firstname.lastname@example.org
+These surveys closed on July 15, 2020, but written submissions can still be sent via email to firstname.lastname@example.org

 AECEA has created the document Getting It Right (located below) with recommendations based on consultations with early childhood educators and evidence-based research.
 Take advantage of this information as you advocate for a better profession and quality child care in Alberta.